apache/fury-site/docs/compiler/generated-code.md

 The CLI flag `--swift_namespace_style` overrides schema option `swift_namespace_style` when both are set.

 Unions are generated as tagged Swift enums with associated payload values.
+Recursive unions are emitted as `indirect` enums.
+The first known union case must have a finite recursively constructible default; the compiler rejects a first-case default cycle instead of emitting a non-terminating initializer.
 Messages with `ref`/`weak_ref` fields are generated as `final class` models to preserve reference semantics.
+A directly stored message cycle must mark at least one cycle edge `ref`; otherwise the compiler rejects the schema because Swift value types cannot represent it.
 Fixed or tagged integer encodings inside list/map fields are emitted as Swift field type hints, for example `@ListField(element: .encoding(.fixed))` or `@MapField(value: .encoding(.tagged))`.